AdobeDocs/analytics.en/help/analyze/tech-previews/overview.md

 * Some prototypes within Labs become Analytics features, others may not.
 Your feedback drives the decision, so review the prototypes and let Adobe know how valuable you find them.

-* Technology Previews is available to all SKU entitlements.
+* Labs is available to all SKU entitlements.